FabricMC/fabric-docs/players/updating-fabric.md

 <!-- Include steps from installing guide, no need to repeat them. -->
 <!--@include: ./installing-fabric.md{12,41}-->

-To update Fabric, simply ensure the game version and loader version is correct then click `Install`.
+To update Fabric, simply ensure the game version and Loader version is correct then click `Install`.

 **Make sure to uncheck 'Create Profile' when running the installer, otherwise it will create a new profile, which in this case we don't need.**